-Although any biases that the law has towards mothers have been erased in large part there is still the lingering assumption that courts have a preference towards awarding primary custody in a case, as well as property assets to the wife rather than the husband.
+Although the law has largely erased any biases towards mothers, courts still often assume a preference for awarding primary custody and property assets to the wife rather than the husband.

 Even if you don’t have children involved with your divorce you may be concerned with how a court views you as compared to your wife.
 Is her being a woman and you being a man an actual disadvantage?